decaporg/decap-cms/website/site/content/docs/authentication-backends.md

     ```

 3. Optionally, you can assign roles to users in your Netlify dashboard, and then limit which
-   roles can access the CMS by defining the `accept_roles` field in the `config.yml` example above.
+   roles can access the CMS by defining the `accept_roles` field as shown in the example above.
    Otherwise `accept_roles` can be left out, and all Netlify Identity users on your site will have access.

 ## Git Gateway without Netlify

 You can use [Git Gateway](https://github.com/netlify/git-gateway) without Netlify by setting up your own Git Gateway server and connecting it with your own instance of [GoTrue](https://www.gotrueapi.org) (the open source microservice that powers Netlify Identity), or with any other identity service that can issue JSON Web Tokens (JWT).

-To configure in Netlify CMS, use the same `backend` settings in your `config.yml` file as described in Step 2 of the [Git Gateway with Netlify Identity](#git-gateway-with-netlify-identity) instructions above.
+To configure in Netlify CMS, use the same `backend` settings in your Netlify CMS `config.yml` file as described in Step 2 of the [Git Gateway with Netlify Identity](#git-gateway-with-netlify-identity) instructions above.

 ## GitHub Backend